decentraland/old-documentation/_posts/sdk-reference/2018-01-21-scene-content-guide.md

 #### Turn to face the avatar

 You can set an entity to act as a _billboard_, this means that it will always rotate to face the user.
 This was a common technique used in 3D games of the 90s, where most entities were planes that always faced the player, but the same can be used with and 3D model.
+This is also very handy to add to `text` entities, since it makes them always legible.

 {% raw %}